castcasino/cast-poker/docs/blog/2024-12-13-launch-day/index.md

 tags: [farcaster]
 ---

+# Launch Day

 After about a month of casually #BUIDLing on top of the knowledge and experience of the world-class Farcaster team; the day has finally arrived to kick the tires on my 1st Frame/MiniApp.

-Could there possibly be a better day to launch a NEW app, on a brand NEW platform, than Friday the 13th? __Surely not ..
-LET'S GO!__
+Could there possibly be a better day to launch a NEW app, on a brand NEW platform, using an all NEW tech stack, than Friday the 13th?

+__Surely not ..
+LET'S GO!__ 🥳

 <!-- truncate -->

-Simply add Markdown files (or folders) to the `blog` directory.

-Regular blog authors can be added to `authors.yml`.

-Here are a few tips you might find useful.

 :::danger

-This is an __ALPHA__ launch for very early testers.
+This is an __ALPHA__ launch for very early testers/players.

 Mostly, this is me needing to actually __SEE__ how this all works on a __LIVE__ platform.
-Which is necessary, so I can effectively continue development of this application _(plus other games already in the works)_.
+Which is necessary, so I can effectively continue development on not only this app, but other games already in the works by [__Cast Casino DAO__](https://cast.casino).

 :::